hebench/frontend/docsrc/tests/elementwise_add.md

 |-|-|-|-|
 |A| `a0`  | `a1`  | `a2`  |

-Back-ends should expect this layout for their raw, clear text inputs, and must generate this layout for their decoded outputs.
+Backends should expect this layout for their raw, clear text inputs, and must generate this layout for their decoded outputs.

 #### Notes
 If several vectors will be pointed at by a single pointer, consecutive vectors will follow each other in memory.